jhspetersson/fselect/README.md

 Find files with dangerous permissions:

-    fselect path, mode from /home/user where other_write = true or other_exec = true
+    fselect mode, path from /home/user where other_write = true or other_exec = true

 Simple glob-like expressions or even regular expressions on file mode are possible:

-    fselect path, mode from /home/user where mode = *rwx fselect path, mode from /home/user where mode ~= .*rwx$
+    fselect mode, path from /home/user where mode = *rwx fselect mode, path from /home/user where mode ~= .*rwx$

 Find files by owner's uid or gid:

-    fselect path, uid, gid from /home/user where uid != 1000 or gid != 1000
+    fselect uid, gid, path from /home/user where uid != 1000 or gid != 1000

 Or by owner's or group's name:

-    fselect path, user, group from /home/user where user = mike or group = mike
+    fselect user, group, path from /home/user where user = mike or group = mike

 Finally limit the results: